linoscope/linoscope.github.io/content/about/index.en.md

 ## About

-Hi, I am Lin Oshitani, a blockchain protocol researcher and OCaml programmer living in Tokyo.
+Hi, I am Lin Oshitani (押谷 倫), a blockchain protocol researcher and OCaml programmer living in Tokyo.

 ## Career
 - Protocol Researcher, Nethermind, 2024 -